maximus-brown/maximus-brown.github.io/_pages/test.md

 He was a cute little puppy named Corki that ultimately lived a long and happy life.
 The first day he was so excited that someone picked him to be a part of a home, but it took some time for him to be reassured it wasn't temporary.

-It was a special day and I'm thrilled to see organizations like isladiwa and the PAWSsion Project try to help dogs in need live a better life.
+It was a special day and I'm thrilled to see organizations like isladiwa and the PAWSsion Project try to help dogs in dire need.

 Their main artist [Ghyllian Delfin](https://www.behance.net/asahidior) and her work is brilliant!